Oda Slobodskaya: Records

 After the war, during which her husband had died, Slobodskaya's career was much reduced, though she made her only movie appearance as a Prima Donna in the 1951 film The Magic Box.
 She rekindled her concert career with some highly acclaimed recitals in the Wigmore Hall.
 Saga records "rediscovered" her in the late 1950s and released two LP records.
 These records prompted Decca to recall that they had several unissued Slobodskaya recordings from 1939–1945 which included the definitive performance of "Tatiana's letter Scene" from Eugene Onegin.
 These were released in 1961 together with some newly recorded items.
 The Shostakovitch Six Spanish Songs, Kabalevsky Seven Nursery Rhymes, a fine set of Polish songs and an LP of classical Russian art and folk songs also followed.
 In 1974 SAGA released a record (numbered SAGA 5357) on which Slobodskaya sings songs by Mussorgsky, accompanied on piano by Ivor Newton.

 Tributes

-Slobodskaya had a voice of immense purity, steadiness, agility and expressiveness with an almost incandescent quality above the stave.
-As a recitalist, she possessed the imagination and vivid temperament to convey to an audience ignorant of Russian the precise mood of each song, whether elegiac, boisterous, satirical or childlike.
-As her many recordings reveal, these rare interpretative powers were matched by a beautiful and ample voice of characteristically Slavonic colour and by a technical mastery which showed itself especially in supple and sustained legato phrasing.
-She retained her vocal and interpretative powers to an advanced age.

 Slobodskaya had a rich, strongly accented speaking voice and a characterful turn of phrase, and liked to give spoken introductions to her songs.
 This led to one of her last, great successes, in the speaking role of Narrator in "Peter and the Wolf", recording date unknown and released on Fidelio records in 1964 with the Colonne Concerts Orchestra under Isaie Disenhaus.

 She was a much admired Professor of Singing at the Royal College of Music and the Guildhall School of Music, where her pupils included sopranos Patricia Reakes and Yvonne Fuller and contraltos Anne Collins and Annette Thompson, and, until her very last year, continued to give recitals of Russian song.
 She died in London, aged 81, on 30 July 1970.